doftorul/fx-trade/README.md

 python main.py
 ```

+Then control the operations through Telegram.
+Training can also be run via Telegram if properly configured.

 ## Run training manually

 ```bash
 python train.py
 ```

+Another training script is available: `train_arbitrage.py`, and this starts training following arbitrage strategy on currency triplets.

 ## Telegram RPC commands

 Telegram is not mandatory.
 However, this is a great way to control your bot.

 - `/start`: Starts the trader
 - `/stop`: Stops the trader